MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### How can I add an administrator to a specific group and restrict access to any other groups and courses?

 Group administrators are allowed to manage users in the group, assign courses, and track their completion.
 By default, they don't have course management access.
-Refer this [**article**](../user-management/add-users/add-an-administrator-to-the-portal.md) for more information.
+Refer to this [**article**](../user-management/add-users/add-an-administrator-to-the-portal.md) for more information.

 ### How to switch between administrator and learner view?